 Entering the market of another country might be a good idea.
 In this case, you need to understand that this is an entirely different audience.
 In many cases, this new audience also speaks a different language, so you will have to translate the website content.
 That said, localization of the website or app interface alone will not be enough.
 For example, the US market is one of the most developed in the world.
 Its consumers are “spoiled” by new technologies and services, so you would need to have financial strength in addition to understanding the specifics of customers.
 As good as the product is, there is no way to get around long-term marketing costs.

 An important step in startup scaling up is finding a source of funding.
 History knows few examples of big businesses built exclusively using their owners’ money aka being bootstrapped.
-The team must include a finances and investments specialist.
+The team must include a finances and investments specialist who can handle everything from understanding how an LLC pays taxes to investment strategies.
 They don’t have to be one of the founders of the company.
 Let it be someone you hired, but their knowledge is extremely needed.

 From the very beginning, start working on the company’s image by investing in employees.
 After all, they will become the face of the company and will either bring customers or disrupt orders.
 An interesting team, whose work you want to watch, would attract the customers.
 The young and energetic startup is a magnet for industry professionals.
 Moreover, consider new strategies such as launching a podcast or an email marketing campaign will help improve the company image.
 Outsourcing all your marketing activities to a startup marketing agency can also help you immensely.